p-groarke/wsay/readme.md

 wsay "I can use different voices." --voice 6

 # Provide an output filename.
-wsay "You can name the ouput file." -o my_output_file.wav
+wsay "You can name the output file." -o my_output_file.wav

 # Read text from a text file instead.
 wsay -i i_can_read_a_text_file.txt